I am by no means an expert in this field, but sometimes I think about performance. Here is some thoughts about draw calls in Defold.

 Overdraw is a big issue.
 Overdraw is often a huge impact on your performance, keep it to a minimum.
 Create a overdraw shader and to keep track of it, an overdraw shader is also very handy for debugging when things go missing behind other stuff.

 Always use compression.
 Compression decreases package size and can decrease memory usage.
-WebP is small on disk and still looks good use it!
-If you are not low on memory, then use a Hardware compression, if they don't have alpha.
+WebP is small on disk and still looks good, use it!
+If you are low on memory, use a Hardware compression - if you don't have alpha images.

 Hope it was a good read, let me know if there are any mistakes or if you have questions.